CardiffARS/cardiffars.github.io/content/events/roundtable-2019-program.md

 Doherty back in the 1930’s was the first to come up with a PA architecture that maintained high efficiency with non-constant envelope signals, in his case, MW AM broadcast transmitters.
 Since then modern digital modulation schemes such as OFDM and APSK (used in DVB) that have high peak to average power ratios and require high linearity have driven the research and design of high efficiency PA architectures.

-This talk introduce the techniques and concepts for high efficiency power amplifier design.
-Some advanced PA architectures will be discussed and key design methodologies presented.
+This talk introduces the techniques and concepts for high efficiency power amplifier design.
+Some advanced PA architectures are discussed and key design methodologies presented.